Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

 ![Powershell_arm](http://techgenix.com/tgwordpress/wp-content/uploads/2018/06/1050-05-08-1024x390.png)

-To learn more on how to deploy an ARM template with PowerShell, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy?WT.mc_id=globalazure-github-frbouche)
+To learn more on how to deploy an ARM template with PowerShell, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy?WT.mc_id=globalazure-github-frbouche).

-To learn more on how to deploy an ARM template with CLI, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli?WT.mc_id=globalazure-github-frbouche)
+To learn more on how to deploy an ARM template with CLI, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli?WT.mc_id=globalazure-github-frbouche).

 # Template format

-A Resource manager template is simply a JSON file using this structure
+A Resource manager template is simply a JSON file using this structure.

 ```json
 {